Raise your hand if you’ve ever skipped your base coat when doing your nails.

 Prevent staining.
 I have a favorite deep blue lacquer that stains my nails an awful light blue color whenever I wear it without a base coat so it looks like I’m in a constant state of hypothermia.
-Base coats are a protective layer that keep lacquer pigments from discoloring your nail bed.
-Your nails take a long time to grow out, so if you don’t want oddly colored nails for months, base coats keep your nails a healthy color.
+They’re a protective layer that keep lacquer pigments from discoloring your nail bed.
+Your nails take a long time to grow out, so if you don’t want oddly colored nails for months, a base coat keeps your nails a healthy color.

 - Three free